ingridtartaglia/sun-salutation/README.md

-# yoga-beginners
-#20 - Yoga for Beginners
+# #20 - Yoga for Beginners
+---
+Learn yoga with this incredible ionic app!

+Technologies used:
+- HTML
+- CSS (SASS)
+- JavaScript (AngularJS)
+- Ionic